mcfiredrill/mcfiredrill.github.io/_posts/2017-08-23-getting-started-with-ember-cli-rails.md

 First of all, rails does not understand the `application/vnd.api+json` mime type out of the box.
 If you try to debug the controller and inspect the parameters you'll just see an empty hash.
-Wo we should add this code to `config/initializers/mime_types.rb`:
+We we should add this code to `config/initializers/mime_types.rb`:
 {% highlight ruby %}
 api_mime_type = %W(